-Our second reading is II Kings 6:8-23.
+Our second reading from the Haftarah is II Kings chapter 6 verses 8-23.

 8 Now the king of Aram was warring against Israel.
 He consulted with his officers, saying, "In such and such a place will be my camp."